JEPPSQUARE / Simon Jepps

 The Melodica & Harmonica are actually brother & sister, two and one of the same womb yet constructed & played in different ways.
 Whilst the Melodica is fully chromatic and effectively a cross between Trumpet & Keyboard, the Harmonica offers the ability to bend notes profoundly and provide an alternative "colour of voice".

-I am always playing around with the construction of my Melodica, as you can see from these photos { Rainbluew / Glow 1 / Glow 2 } and I will no doubt change the colour scheme again in the near future.
+I am always playing around with the construction & styling of my Melodica, as you can see from these photos { Bluescape / Rainbluew / Glow 1 / Glow 2 } and I may perhaps change the colour scheme again in the future.
+Yet the design you see featured on this page is called Bianco, with a White Harmonica Comb ~ named in honour of my dear artist friend Elisa Bianco and is actually one of my absolute favourites ~ so maybe it will remain my chosen style.

 Yet what I have done with the Jeppssax is quite poetic, if I may say so myself.
 This is because firstly as mentioned, the Melodica & Harmonica are actually two and one of the same womb and so in truth belong together ~ not least because otherwise you cannot really bend notes on a Melodica.
 Yet secondly, the Melodica has never truly been given a natural mouthpiece ~ I say this because in truth the Melodica is best played without a mouthpiece, directly into the instrument to achieve maximum close interaction with the reeds.